 Insert the following definitions maintaining alphabetical order:

-primary connectivity radio (PCR): A radio with the capability to transmit and receive 20 MHz non-HT PPDU.

-wake-up radio (WUR): A companion radio to a primary connectivity radio with the capability to transmit or receive WUR PPDU.
+(#52)

+(#424)

+wake-up radio (WUR) access point (AP): An AP that is a non-HT, HT, VHT, or HE AP that is capable of transmitting a WUR physical layer (PHY) protocol data unit (PPDU) and supports the WUR mechanism as defined in 4.3.15a Wake-up radio (WUR) STA.(#424)

-wake-up radio (WUR) channel: A channel in which a WUR non-AP STA in the WURx awake state listens.
+wake-up radio (WUR) channel: A channel in which a WUR non-AP STA in the WUR awake state listens.(#55)

 wake-up radio (WUR) discovery channel: A channel in which the WUR Discovery frames are transmitted.

-wake-up radio (WUR) mode: A negotiation status between a WUR AP and a WUR non-AP STA such that the WURx of the WUR non-AP STA alternates between the WURx awake state and the WURx doze state when the PCR component of the WUR non-AP STA is in the doze state. (#984)
+wake-up radio (WUR) mode: A negotiation status between a WUR AP and a WUR non-AP STA such that the WUR non-AP STA alternates between the WUR awake state and the WUR doze state when the PCR component of the WUR non-AP STA is in the doze state. (#984, #55)

+wake-up radio (WUR) non-access-point (non-AP) station (STA): A non-AP STA is a non-HT, HT, VHT, or HE non-AP STA that is capable of receiving a WUR physical layer (PHY) protocol data unit (PPDU) and is not capable of transmitting a WUR physical layer (PHY) protocol data unit (PPDU) and supports the WUR mechanism as defined in 4.3.15a Wake-up radio (WUR) STA.(#424)

 wake-up radio (WUR) primary channel: The common channel of operation for all WUR stations (STAs) in which the WUR beacons are transmitted.